 Rate-based pricing — Commonly used for service-based deals.
 The customer is charged an hourly rate for the amount of time it took to perform the deliverable.

 Value-based pricing — Charging how much a customer is willing to pay for the product.

-For each product, you can specify how pricing should be determined within your tool and it can be generated automatically.
-You can also vary pricing depending on the product functionality if that suits your company and the sale you’re working to close.
+With a CPQ tool, you can specify how each product's pricing should be determined and generate it automatically.
+You can also vary pricing depending on a product's functionality — if that suits your company and the sale you’re working to close.

 Let’s say your sportswear company charges $25 per jersey for orders of 20-40 units, and $18 per jersey for orders of 50-70 units.
 If the buyer you are working with is ordering a total of 60 units, your CPQ tool should know to calculate the total price using the $18 per jersey rate.

 Once your customer’s order has been configured and the pricing has been set, it’s time to send over a quote.
 Using a CPQ tool, you can instantly send accurate quotes to all major stakeholders, speeding up the process for your sales team and customer.